Last update 24 August 2023Diplomatic missions

 Fax +213 21 23 05 33

 Opening hours: Tuesday and Thursday: 11:30 – 14:00

 E-mail: [email protected]

-The Embassy of Niger in Berlin is accredited for Bulgaria.
+The Embassy of Niger in Berlin is accredited to Bulgaria.

-Export of foreign currency is unlimited.
-Export of local currency is allowed up to 25,000 XOF.
+Export of foreign currency — without restrictions, local — up to 25,000 francs.

 Travel papers and visas

-Thus prepared, the documents must be translated into Bulgarian by an authorized translation agency in Bulgaria, and the translation needs to be certified by the Certifications and Legalisations Department of the Ministry of Foreign Affairs of the Republic of Bulgaria.
+Once the documents have been so prepared, they must be translated into Bulgarian by an authorized translation agency in Bulgaria and the translation must be certified by the Department of Certifications and Legalizations with the Ministry of Foreign Affairs of the Republic of Bulgaria.